venkatarajasekhar/barcode-3/README.md

 # Barcodes

-Displays barcodes on the pebble.
+Displays barcodes on the Pebble watch.
 For now this only supports [Code 39](https://en.wikipedia.org/wiki/Code_39).

 # Todo